TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 * Saving data onto Excel

 FCexcelTest shows a small example of storing data onto an excel file from python.
-The excel document will have two columns named "Operator" and "Number".
+The Excel document will have two columns named "Operator" and "Number".
 Everytime the file is run the excel file should get the numbers 1-5 added to the first column and an extra 23 in the second column.

 ```from tkinter import *
 import pandas as pd